 Corruption and Firms

-We estimate the causal real economic effects of a randomized anti-corruption crackdown on local governments in Brazil over the period 2003-2014.
+We estimate the causal real economic effects of a randomized anticorruption crackdown on local governments in Brazil over the period 2003-2014 using rich micro-data on corruption and firms.
 After anti-corruption audits, municipalities experience an increase in economic activity concentrated in sectors most dependent on government relationships.
-These effects spill over to nearby municipalities and are larger when the audits are covered by the media.
-Back-of-the-envelope estimates suggest that $1 away from corruption generates more than $3 in local value added.
-Using administrative matched employer-employee and firm-level datasets and novel face-to-face firm surveys we argue that corruption mostly acts as a barrier to entry, and by introducing costs and distortions on local government-dependent firms.
+The presence of geographic spillovers and additional tests show these effects are driven by a disciplining rather than a selection channel within local governments.
+Back-of-the-envelope estimates indicate that audits generate large local multipliers.
+Using multiple administrative firm level datasets and face-to-face firm surveys, we argue that corruption mostly acts as a tax on the local economy by generating additional costs and distortions on government-dependent firms.
 The political misallocation of resources across firms plays a seemingly secondary role, indicating that at the local level most rents are captured by politicians and public officials rather than firms.

 Keywords: Corruption, Firms, Audits, Public Procurement, Misallocation, Labor Reallocation, Political Connections